Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Guide to Rolex bracelets: The start of Rolex bracelets

-In Rolex’s early days, the watches of Rolex weren’t fitted with metal bracelets like most of Rolex’s watches are today.
+In Rolex’s early days, the watches from Rolex weren’t fitted with metal bracelets like most of Rolex’s watches are today.
 Instead, they were, just like all watches at the time, equipped with leather bracelets that were comfortable on the wrist and which completed the look of the design of that time’s watch designs.

 But from the 1920s, Rolex started equipping their watches with metal bracelets, but they didn’t manufacture these bracelets themselves like they do today.